jrebagliatti/techcasestudies/_posts/2016-12-15-Rockmetric.md

         ]
         ```

        Other than file and shell script provisioners, we used the Ansible provisioner, but Packer supports several other provisioners such as Chef, Puppet, PowerShell, and more.
-The output of the Packer build command is written to the file `packer-build-command-output.log`.
+The output of the Packer build command is written to the file packer-build-command-output.log.
 Packer writes the image URI of the newly created VHD in the format:

         ```
         OSDiskUri: https://*********/system/Microsoft.Compute/Images/images/packer-osDisk.5a892bb0-*********-410f-8198-92c8b140390e.vhd
         ```

-       The file `packer-build-output.log` contains the complete output of the Packer build command.
+       The file packer-build-output.log contains the complete output of the Packer build command.

     * Replace the image URI in the Resource Manager template deployment parameters file with the URI of the VHD generated by Packer in the preceding step.

         ![Overwrite Image Uri Parameter value]({{ site.baseurl }}/images/rockmetric/overwrite-group-deployment-parameters.PNG)

-        The shell script `overwrite-azure-deployment-parameters.sh` is invoked, which parses the Packer out log file to retrieve the URI of the newly created VHD.
-It then replaces the parameter value `azuredeploy.parameters.json` file.
+        The shell script overwrite-azure-deployment-parameters.sh is invoked, which parses the Packer out log file to retrieve the URI of the newly created VHD.
+It then replaces the parameter value azuredeploy.parameters.json file.
 A code extract of the file is shown here:

          ```shell
          export imageodisk=$(cat packer-build-output.log | grep OSDiskUri: | awk '{print $2}')